fedetft/tdmh/experiments/control_demo/Readme.md

 <!--# Controller

 As a note, the controller is a __PI controller__ with __anti windup__.
 The output control action depends on the two previous steps.-->

+# Execution
+In `utils.h` specify the IDs of the nodes you're going to use as controller, sensor and actuator nodes.
+Use the same `main.cpp` entrypoint for all the boards you're going to use.
+A controller, a sensor and an actuator node will be automatically instantiated to the correct boards.

+## Simulations
+### Scilab
+The script `scripts/control_simulation.sce` simulates the process and the obtained controller in the `scilab` environment.
+### TDMH Simulation
+The file `main_sim_fornace.cpp` simulates the system.
+It reads the control action from a serial port and outputs the new simulated temperature on the same serial port.
+It was used with an `STM32` board to simulate the furnace.
+`main.cpp` is instead the entry for the WandStem nodes.
+This way the control can be tested through the network but using the simulated process.

+# Logs
+A simple script is provided for plotting the sensor data and the control action.
+It can be found in `scripts/plot_control_demo.sh`.

+Logs are compatible with the usual TDMH scripts for analyzing network reliability, streams latency, etc.